 - Whale sightings

-Gulliver Expeditions provides a variety of tours and cruises that will show you every piece of nature Galapagos has to offer.
-Our Galapagos Island tours range from 15-day cruises to 5-day island hopping tours.
-Gulliver Expedition’s team of experienced Galapagos Island tour guides are your source for in-depth tours of these vast and bountiful islands.
+Gulliver Expeditions provides a variety of tours and cruises that will show you every piece of nature the Galapagos have to offer.
+Our Galapagos Island tours range from 15-day cruises to 5-day island-hopping tours.
+Gulliver Expeditions’ team of experienced Galapagos Island tour guides are your source for in-depth tours of these vast and bountiful islands.

 If you’re planning a trip to the Galapagos, check out our Galapagos tours or